NickMcConnell/AngbandPlus/DaJAngbandReadme1096.txt

 	fixed a bug which sometimes gave you extra slime or silver poison or makes you confuse monsters when you load a saved game.
 (This bug might still happen in savefiles from 1.0.93. other than this, savefiles are not broken) added partial poison resistance for kobolds and hobglibs.
 They are now less resistant to poison than they used to be, and still have a use for permanent resist poison items. added three somewhat experimental new monsters: gnawing bug (got the idea from part of Psi's ent ranger story) and two silver monsters.
-All three new monsters are pretty deep and rare, so I probably won't be meeting them very often myself. implemented sentient items, good and bad.  good sentient items give slight bonuses to prayer and will give penalty to black magic (black magic realm will be in next release).
+All three new monsters are pretty deep and rare, so I probably won't be meeting them very often myself. implemented sentient items, good and bad.  good sentient items give slight bonuses to prayer and will give penalty to black magic.
 Bad sentient items do the opposite.
 Good sentient weapons also count as blessed for priests.
 There will probably be other minor effects of good and bad sentient items in the future.
 There is also a corrupt flag on the One Ring now, but it doesn't do anything yet.

 changes since 1.0.92:
 	waybread isn't quite so expensive and cures 3 points of slime instead of 2.